beatlab-mcmaster/BEATmonitor/README.md

 ## Overview

-This project aims to develop a system for collecting cardiac activity data from multiple individuals simultaneously in naturalistic environments.
+BEATMonitor is a system for collecting cardiac activity data from multiple individuals simultaneously in naturalistic environments.
 The system uses open-source and low-cost technology ([Bangle.js 2](https://banglejs.com) smartwatches) to ensure it is accessible and shareable.
-We hope that the system is easy setup and use, making it practical for diverse research and other applications.
+We hope that the system is easy to setup and use, making it practical for diverse research and other applications.
 Additionally, the system aims to be customizable and easy to modify for other purposes, while also being well-tested to guarantee reliability.
 We encourage feedback to be used for further development and improvements.

 This project contains two applications: